-$$Q(s,a) \leftarrow Q(s,a) + \alpha \left[R + \gamma \max{a'} Q(S',a') - Q(s,a) \right], \tag{8.2}$$
+$$Q(s,a) \leftarrow Q(s,a) + \alpha \Big[ R + \gamma \max{a'} Q(S',a') - Q(s,a) \Big],$$ (8.2)

 The difference between these expected and sample updates is significant to the extent that the environment is stochastic, specifically, to the extent that, given a state and action, many possible next states may occur with various probabilities.
-If only one next state is possible, then the expected and sample updates given above are identical (taking $\alpha=1$).
+If only one next state is possible, then the expected and sample updates given above are identical (taking $\alpha = 1$ ).
 If there are many possible next states, then there may be significant differences.
-In favor of the expected update is that it is an exact computation, resulting in a new Q(s,a) whose correctness is limited only by the correctness of the Q(s',a') at successor states.
-The sample update is in addition affected by sampling error.
-On the other hand, the sample update is cheaper computationally because it considers only one next state, not all possible next states.
+In favor of the expected update is that it is an exact computation, resulting in a new Q(s, a) whose correctness is limited only by the correctness of the Q(s', a') at successor states.
+The sample update is cheaper computationally because it considers only one next state, not all possible next states.
 In practice, the computation required by update operations is usually dominated by the number of state-action pairs at which Q is evaluated.
-For a particular starting pair, s,a, let b be the branching factor (i.e., the number of possible next states, s', for which $\hat{p}(s'|s,a)>0$).
+For a particular starting pair, s, a, let b be the branching factor (i.e., the number of possible next states, s', for which $\hat{p}(s'|s, a) > 0$ ).
 Then an expected update of this pair requires roughly b times as much computation as a sample update.